milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Generative AI Services

-*Duet AI in Google Cloud: Duet AI in Google Cloud provides AI-powered end user assistance with a wide range of Google Cloud products.
+Gemini for Google Cloud (formerly known as Duet AI for Google Cloud): Gemini for Google Cloud provides AI-powered end user assistance with a wide range of Google Cloud products.
+Gemini for Google Cloud is a generative AI-powered collaboration Service that provides assistance to Google Cloud end users.
+Gemini for Google Cloud is embedded in many Google Cloud products to provide developers, data scientists, and operators an integrated assistance experience.
+More details about the AI-assistance available through Gemini for Google Cloud can be found at https://cloud.google.com/gemini/docs/overview.

-Vertex AI Search: Allows customers to leverage foundational models and search and recommendation technologies to create multimodal semantic search and question-answering experiences.
+Gemini Code Assist (formerly known as Duet AI for Developers)

+Generative AI on Vertex AI: Generative AI on Vertex AI is any Service with generative AI functionality in Vertex AI, including:

+Vertex AI API enables customers to access generative AI foundation models via an API.

-Vertex AI Conversation: Allows customers to leverage foundational models and conversational AI to create multimodal chat or voice agents.
+Vertex AI Agents allows customers to leverage foundational models and conversational AI to create multimodal chat or voice agents.

-Generative AI on Vertex AI: Generative AI on Vertex AI includes APIs, models, and features for generative AI use cases, including Google’s large language, text-to-image, image-to-text, and multimodal model APIs that are available in Model Garden and Vertex AI Studio.
+Vertex AI Model Garden enables customers to access generative AI foundation models, including large language, text-to-image, image-to-text, and multimodal models.
+Vertex AI Search allows customers to leverage foundational models and search and recommendation technologies to create multimodal semantic search and question-answering experiences.
+Vertex AI Studio is a user interface in the Google Cloud console for rapidly prototyping and testing generative AI models.

 Generative AI Services also includes any generative AI features of a Service.

 API Management